AaditAntony/chat-backend/README.md

-problems : while doing this section i have come accrossed a problem of the lambok even the pacakge was installed  the code has not been generated this is due to the settting in the intellij ide and the problem has been rectified in the setting
+problems : while doing this section i have come accrossed a problem of the lambok even the pacakge was installed  the code has not been generated this is due to the settting in the intellij ide and the problem has been rectified in the setting and the lambok plugin in the intellji plateform has beeen installed this solved the problems regarding the section